Buying and Selling Canadian Property:

 When selling or disposing of Canadian real estate, non-residents must notify the Canadian government within ten days of the completion of the transaction to obtain a certificate of compliance.
 A certificate of compliance will only be issued if the CRA has received either a prepayment on account of the taxes owing or appropriate security for the prepayment.

-On January 1, 2004, the CRA will start charging a financial penalty to non-resident owners of taxable property in Canada who sell that property and do not, within ten days, provide notice of the sale to the CRA.
+The CRA will charge a financial penalty to non-resident owners of taxable property in Canada who sell that property and do not, within ten days, provide notice of the sale to the CRA.

-In other words, CRA is tightening its tax reporting condition for non-residents who own Canadian property and will charge them the greater of either $100 or $25 times the number of days beyond the ten that pass before the sales notice is filed with CRA.
+Failure of non-residents who own Canadian property to report to the CRA will be charged the greater of either $100 or $25 times the number of days beyond the ten that pass before the sales notice is filed with CRA to a maximum of $2,500.
 For example, if a non-resident sells taxable Canadian property and does not notify CRA until 21 days after the ten-day grace period, that individual will be charged a $525 penalty ($25 x 21 days).

-There are exceptions to this new policy, though an accountant or lawyer is best suited to interpret their applicability in a given situation.
-An individual can also apply to waive or cancel the penalty through a government “fairness committee.”
+There are exceptions to this policy, though an accountant or lawyer is best suited to interpret their applicability in a given situation.

 Note: The above is provided for informational purposes only and does not constitute professional advice.
 For more information, consult legal, financial and real estate professionals, as appropriate.